tanvir-ahmed-m4/com0com/ReadMe.txt

       command> install 0 PortName=COM# -

-   After installing the Ports class port you can invoke the system-supplied advanced settings dialog box to change the port name to COM3 by this way:
+   After installing the Ports class port you can use the list command to get the real port name, for example:

+      command> list
-      command> change CNCA0 PortName=?
+             CNCA0 PortName=COM#,RealPortName=COM3
+             CNCB0 PortName=-

 Q. Is it possible to configure the com0com to randomly corrupt the data?
 It would be nice to have this feature so that we can test our application